tkawchak/TicTacToe_AI/README.md

 The current board status will be returned as a number from 0-511, as a bitmask of current moves on the board.
 LSB is the bottom right corner and MSB is top left corner.
 Basically, the opposite numbering scheme of the move selection.

 #Improvements Coming:
-Improve AI
+Improve AI,
-Improve Ease of Use
+Improve Ease of Use,
 Refactor code

 Note: I will not be adding a GUI.
 This is just a sample project for me to learn about game AI.